Pepperi-Addons/client-actions-docs/actions/dialog.md

 ### Parameters

 #### Title
-The title of the dialog.
+The title of the dialog (optional).
-Can this be empty?
-What happens if it is empty?

 #### Content
-The content of the dialog.
+The content of the dialog. \
-The content can be a string. or HTML.
+The content can be a string or HTML. \
-If the content starts with a HTML tag if will be shown as HTML.
+If the content starts with a HTML tag it will be shown as HTML.\
 What about themes in native?
+#### IsHtml
+Indicate if the dialog content is an HTML.
 #### Actions
-Every action has a Key and a Title.
+Every action has a Key and a Title.\
+At least one action must be defined.

 ### Return Object
 The client will return this object